A first Deep-Learning study

 Note

-The heat-pde example is not a computationally challenging problem but simply due to the number of simulation processes and depending on the resources available to the user, the system may end up being oversubscribed.
-If so, the following launcher option should be added to the config file:
+The problem may not be computationally challenging problem but simply due to the number of simulation processes and depending on the resources available to the user, the system may end up being oversubscribed.
+If so, specifying --oversubscribe likewise can be helpful.

 This will have for effect to submit every mpirun command with this option.